-- 21.1.
-The LA will ensure that all independent review panel members and clerks have received training within the two years prior to the date of the review. - 21.2.
-Training will cover: - The requirements of the legislation, regulations and statutory guidance governing exclusions. - The need for the panel to observe procedural fairness and the rules of natural justice. - The role of the chair of a review panel. - The role of the clerk to a review panel. - The duties of headteachers, governing boards and the panel under the Equality Act 2010. - The effect of section 6 of the Human Rights Act 1998 and the need to act in a manner compatible with human rights protected by that Act. - 21.3.
-Clerks will also have an up-to-date understanding on developments in case law which are relevant to exclusion.
+21.1.
+The LA will ensure that all independent review panel members and clerks have received training within the two years prior to the date of the review.

+21.2.
+Training will cover:

+- The requirements of the legislation, regulations and statutory guidance governing suspensions and exclusions. - The need for the panel to observe procedural fairness and the rules of natural justice. - The role of the chair of a review panel. - The role of the clerk to a review panel. - The duties of Headteacher's, governing boards and the panel under the Equality Act 2010. - The effect of section 6 of the Human Rights Act 1998 and the needto act in a manner compatible with human rights protected by that Act. - 21.3.
+Clerks will also have an up-to-date understanding on developments in case law which are relevant to suspensions and permanent exclusions.